 Samuel Tan, Chief Digital Officer of SP Group, says the company rebranded itself in the last 12 months, by ramping up its digital capabilities.

-Tan says the company introduced many collaborative technologies, such as Microsoft Office 365 and the new Teams applications, to encourage greater innovation among its teams.
+The company introduced many collaborative technologies and applications to encourage greater innovation among its teams.

 SP Group found that the digital facelift has been beneficial in attracting a wider range of talent.

 For DBS Bank, its digital transformation journey started years ago, but utilising newer technologies such as Microsoft 365 and Yammer, launched the DBS Asia X (DAX) space in November last year.

 DAX, located at Singapore’s Fusionopolis hub, is a 16,000 sq ft innovation space that has project pods and spaces, and co-working spaces open to all employees seeking a change of environment and inspiration, says Annie Ye, Head of DAX.